-Your employees have probably already received emails that appear to come from a bank or other popular online service, requesting that they “confirm” their account credentials or credit card number.
+Your employees have probably already received emails seemingly coming from a bank or other popular online service, requesting that they “confirm” their account credentials or credit card number.
 This is a common phishing technique.
-Unfortunately, during the COVID-19 pandemic, we’ve seen once again that phishing lures are constantly changing – and they’re sometimes hard to recognize.
+Unfortunately, during the COVID-19 pandemic, we’ve seen once again that phishing lures are constantly changing – and they’re sometimes hard to recognise.

 Phishing is a form of social engineering attack in which the attacker tries to gain access to login credentials, to get confidential information or to deliver malware.
 If you work in a small company, you too should be aware that the scammers behind phishing attacks would like to break into your business accounts; because phishing campaigns can target large numbers of anonymous users, not only specific victims or specific companies.